 The surety that Jesus is “alive for evermore” and has “the keys of hell and of death” (Rev. 1:18) is one of the strongest evidences of the truthfulness of Christianity.
 The post-resurrection appearances of Jesus testify that He is the Son of God and the Messiah of the world.
-Here are the appearances of Jesus that are recorded in the Bible that took place after His resurrection and to the ascension:
+Here are the appearances of Jesus that are recorded in the Bible that took place between His resurrection and His ascension:

 2. Soon after the close of Passover week, the disciples left for Galilee to meet with Jesus as He instructed (Matt.
 28:7; Mark 16:7).
-The appearances in Galilee came by Friday, Nisan 28, and Sunday, Iyyar 21 (calculating the travel time to and from Galilee).
+The appearances in Galilee came by Friday, Nisan 28, and Sunday, Iyyar 21.
 The disciples were back in Jerusalem in time for the ascension, Iyyar 25.
 They remained in Galilee about three weeks where Jesus met with them twice.
 The first of these appearances was to seven of the disciples as they were fishing on the lake of Galilee (John 21:1–23).

 3. Jesus appeared to about 500 believers on a mountain in Galilee at the place and time that were set by Him (Matt.
 28:16; Mark 16:7; 1 Cor.
 15:6).
 On this time, the Lord gave the message of Matt.
 28:17–20.
 Jesus’ brothers were also converted at this time (Acts 1:14).